Updated (minor corrections) 03/27/2025

 I am a retired U. S. Naval Officer (Commander, O5).
 Over a 30-year naval career I served as a nuclear submarine officer, a licensed senior reactor operator, Science Advisor and head of science and research at the Naval Dosimetry Center in Bethesda MD, head of radiation physics and radiology department at Naval Medical Center Portsmouth VA, second in command of the Naval Medical Research Unit in San Antonio, TX, and clinical radiation therapy medical physicist at Naval Medical Center San Diego, CA.

-I realized that I was part of the holomorphic process in 1992, when I envisioned a quantum particle as a spherical holographic image.
-It was a eureka moment that inspired me to understand, explain and prove that everything is light, that we are “Beings of light” and that our bodies are just vehicles that allow us to transform into consciousness.
-I already had a BS in physics, so I went back to school and got a master’s in physics in hopes that I would bring this newfound wisdom to light, no pun intended.
+It was a eureka moment that inspired me to understand, explain and prove, first, that everything is light, that we are “Beings of light” and second, that our bodies are just vehicles that allow us to transform into consciousness.
+At the time (I was 32 years old) I already had a BS degree in physics, so I went back to school and got a master’s in physics in hopes that I would bring this newfound wisdom to light.
 I was surprised to learn that I hadn’t discovered anything new.
-They already knew it (“they” being the people who understood quantum physics).
-But most of them didn’t seem to interpret it the way I did.
+They already knew it (“they” being the few people who understood quantum physics, like Fritjof Capra who wrote The Tao of Physics).
+But most professional physicists and professors didn’t seem to interpret it the way Capra did.
 To them, the particle/wave duality meant that everything, including light, is physical.
 It’s called the substance or material philosophy.
-So rather than being “Beings of light”, we are made up of “units of energy”.
+So rather than “Beings of light”, they say we are made up of material units whose physical state is related to energy.

 Although we covered Classical Mechanics, Wave Mechanics, Statistical Mechanics and Quantum Mechanics, we barely touched on Relativity theory.
-And Quantum Field Theory (QFT) was only mentioned.
+And Quantum Field Theory (QFT) was only briefly mentioned.
 I wanted to know more but for various reasons, not the least of which was that the math was getting too hard, I got my Ph.
 D. in Medical Physics instead of something like QFT, Condensed Matter physics or Cosmology.
-The real reason was that the Navy would pay for my graduate school, but as a Radiation Health Officer, I had to choose a degree that fit the needs of the navy, and Medical Physics was it.
+The practical reason was that the Navy would pay for my graduate school, and because I was a Radiation Health Officer, I had to choose a degree that fit the needs of the navy, and Medical Physics was it.

-For the next 16 years, I continued contemplating foundational physics.
-It seemed like there was something about the way that fundamental concepts “set us up” and practically forced the physical, substance interpretation.
-The problem with that is that it spreads from the classrooms and labs into the world of everyday perception.
-That is where perception has become our reality.
+For the next 16 years, while I continued to serve as a naval officer, I continued contemplating foundational physics.
+It seemed like there was something about the way that fundamental concepts “set us up” and practically forced the physical substance interpretation.
+And it spreads from the physics classrooms and labs into the world of everyday perception.
+That is where our perception has become our reality.

-In 2005, I had another eureka moment about the nature of time (see my article in Quest magazine, Timeless Epiphany) that units of measurement are what set us up (see The Nature of Time and Spacetime).
-The bottom line is that time doesn’t move like we are taught to think; instead, we move through time, i.e. we move through the process of life and just call it time.
-Then, nearly 10 years later, I finally came up with a model (The Unity of Space and Time) that I thought would blow the lid off of the big bang theory.
+In 2005, I had another eureka moment about the nature of time.
+I actually remembered what I had felt during my OBE or it came back to me (see my article in Quest magazine, Timeless Epiphany) that units of measurement are what set us up (see The Nature of Time and Spacetime).
+The bottom line is that time doesn’t “move” like we are taught to think; instead, we move through space and the holomorphic process.
+I remembered that motion creates the perception of time.
+Then, nearly 10 years later, I finally came up with a model (see The Unity of Space and Time) that I thought would blow the lid off of the big bang theory.
 But it was rejected for publication by a couple of journals.
 So I tried to simplify it or at least break it up into sections.
 The first section describes The Space-Time-Motion (STM) model.
 The next section was an explanation of time, called A Practical Perspective: It’s about time.

-Finally, I was contacted by an editor from Archives of Physics Research and invited to publish in their open-access journal.
-So I gathered up everything I had learned and written and wrote The Holomorphic Process: Understanding the Holographic Nature of Reality as a Metamorphic Process and posted at viXra, along with my other papers.
-It was published in the Autumn 2018 and can be downloaded at here.
+Finally, I was contacted by an editor from Archives of Physics Research who had read some of my work (posted at https://vixra.org/author/theodore_j_st_john ) and was invited to publish in their open-access journal.
+So I gathered up everything I had learned and written and wrote The Holomorphic Process: Understanding the Holographic Nature of Reality as a Metamorphic Process.
+It was published in the Autumn 2018 and can be downloaded from (https://www.scholarsresearchlibrary.com/archive/apr-volume-9-issue-2-year-2018.html ).

 The purpose of this blog is just to put the information out there for your consideration, discussion and use.
 Feel free to take whatever you like.
-You don’t need my permission, but if you cite me and my work, you will help bring others together by getting rooted in the common ground – the term holomorphic process (the living movement) and the word holomorphosis (the seed).
+You don’t need my permission, but if you cite me and my work, I would appreciate the credit and perhaps some feedback.
+Without feedback, I don’t feel that my work is useful to others or appreciated as much as my wife appreciates it when I stop working on it.
+I am happy either way.
 The more research I do, the more I find that my insights are already out there in different subspecialties, but there seems to be gaps between them that prevent them (the people working in those areas) from seeing the big picture.
-My goal is to bring them together and show that they are all in harmony with and participating in the same process.
+My goal is to bring them together and show that they are all in harmony with and participating in the same process – obviously, the holomorphic process.

 I am watching Thrive on and got your website, and I was finally able to get to you on fire fox.
 Thank you so much